 Sometimes medical complications keep you and your baby apart for a while, but then catch-up bonding is what happens, starting as soon as possible.
 When the concept of bonding was first delivered onto the parenting scene twenty years ago, some people got it out of balance.
 The concept of human bonding being an absolute “critical period” or a “now-or-never” relationship was never intended.
 Birth bonding is not like instant glue that cements the mother-child relationship together forever.
 Bonding is a series of steps in your lifelong growing together with your child.
 Immediate bonding simply gives the relationship between parents and attachment parenting babies a headstart.
 (See “Birth Bonding“)

-Breastfeeding is an exercise in baby reading.
+Nursing is an exercise in baby reading.
 Breastfeeding helps you read your baby’s cues, her body language, which is the first step in getting to know your baby.
-Breastfeeding gives baby and mother a smart start in life.
+Nursing gives baby and mother a smart start in life.
 Breastmilk contains unique brain-building nutrients that cannot be manufactured or bought.
 Breastfeeding promotes the right chemistry between mother and baby by stimulating your body to produce prolactin and oxytocin, hormones that give your mothering a boost.

 3. Baby wearing

 A baby learns a lot in the arms of a busy caregiver.
 Carried babies fuss less and spend more time in the state of quiet alertness, the behavior state in which babies learn most about their environment.
 Baby wearing improves the sensitivity of the parents because your baby is so close to you, you get to know baby better.
 Closeness promotes familiarity with attachment parenting babies.
 (Click here for more information on baby wearing, and for baby wearing products check out Balboa Baby.)

 4. Bedding close to baby